-- 23.6 As soon as reasonably practicable after completion of the winding up of the Company the Depositary shall notify the FCA and, at the same time, the ACD or the Depositary will request the FCA to revoke the relevant authorisation order (on the winding up of the Company). - 23.7 On completion of a winding up of the Company, any money (including unclaimed distributions) standing to the account of the Company, will be paid into court within one month of dissolution. - 24.
-Following the completion of the winding up of the Company, the ACD must prepare a final account showing how the winding up took place and how the Scheme Property was distributed.
+- As soon as reasonably practicable after completion of the winding up of the Company the Depositary shall notify the FCA and, at the same time, the ACD or the Depositary will request the FCA to revoke the relevant authorisation order (on the winding up of the Company). - 23.7 On completion of a winding up of the Company, the Company will be dissolved and any money (including unclaimed distributions) still standing to the account of the Company, will be paid into court within one month of the dissolution. - 23.8 Following the completion of the winding up of the Company, the ACD must prepare a final account showing how the winding up took place and how the Scheme Property was distributed.
 The auditors of the Company shall make a report in respect of the final account stating their opinion as to whether the final account has been properly prepared.
-This final account and the auditors' report must be sent to the FCA and to each Shareholder within four months of the winding up.General
+This final account and the auditors' report must be sent to the FCA and to each Shareholder within four months of the winding up.